jeengbe/vality/docs/docs/usage/enys.md

 }
 ```

-## Available Enys
+## Available enys

-Unlike Guards and Valits, Enys are best explained here.
+Unlike guards and valits, enys are best explained here.

 :::note
-Valits and Guards are Enys, too.
+Valits and guards are enys, too.
 :::

 ### Object

-This is arguably the most important, but also the simplest Eny.
+This is arguably the most important, but also the simplest eny.
 It is used to match against objects, and that's exactly how it's written.

 ```ts twoslash
 // @noErrors